owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 ``owncloud-deps`` is not intended to be installed by itself, but rather is pulled in by the metapackage ``owncloud``.

-Install the metapackage ``owncloud`` to get a complete installation with all dependencies.

 ``owncloud-files`` is available for the following distributions, but not ``owncloud-deps``.

 You will have to install your own LAMP stack first.
 This allows you to create your own custom LAMP stack without dependency conflicts with the ownCloud package.
 Browse